Kanwar Yatra 2023: serving amid nature’s fury

 Every camp was set up in accordance with the safety measures and hygiene guidelines issued by the local, state and central authorities.
 Additional services were arranged for the care and comfort of the pilgrims.
 Read the details in our blog posts Organizing the kanwar camps 2022 and Serving kanwarias at kanwar camps 2022.

 Kanwarias who came to the VMRK kanwar camps appreciated the safe and clean resting places, free medical care, free food, and other supplementary services.
 The separate male and female accommodation and washrooms gave the pilgrims a comfortable stay.
-The camps were peaceful and serene through observance of silence, while alcohol and smoking are strictly prohibited.
+The camps were peaceful and serene through observance of silence, while alcohol and smoking were strictly prohibited.

 Healthcare professionals at each camp offered medical care including treatment for blisters, cuts and wounds.
 Some VMRK camps also offered foot massage service to the pilgrims.
 This was a welcome relief for the pilgrims’ tired feet.